Iurii-Dziuban/spring-batch-sandbox/README.md

 - `scheduler` with scheduling features based on cron and quartz

 ## `spring-batch-jpa`
+Main features examples are under src/main/java folder.
+It is simply classes with main methods, that explain the feature and ready to be executed and provide log that shows the results.
 - `hibernate` with Hibernate reader/writers capabilities and integration (hibernate dependency has dependency conflict.
 To enable example uncomment hibernate dependency)
 - `jpa` with JPA reader/writers capabilities and integration (hibernate dependency has dependency conflict.
 To enable example uncomment hibernate jpa dependency)